Trump: Hurricane Maria 'obliterated' Puerto Rico, but recovery to start soon with 'great gusto'

 — Ricardo Rossello (@ricardorossello) September 21, 2017

-Hartley Henry, an adviser to Dominica’s prime minister, told reporters via WhatsApp on Wednesday that several people have died and the death toll “will rise” as officials continue to assess the widespread damage on the tiny island.
-Dominica has suffered a “tremendous loss of housing and public buildings” since the storm hit, ripping off roofs and tearing doors from hinges.
-The island’s main general hospital “took a beating” and “patient care has been compromised,” he said.
+Hartley Henry, an adviser to Dominica’s prime minister, told reporters via WhatsApp on Wednesday that his country has suffered a “tremendous loss of housing and public buildings” since the storm hit, ripping off roofs and tearing doors from hinges.
+Dominica’s main general hospital “took a beating” and “patient care has been compromised,” he said.

 “The country is in a daze — no electricity, no running water,” Henry said via a WhatsApp message.
 “In summary, the island has been devastated.”